FetMRQC: Automated Quality Control for fetal brain MRI: Methodology

 \subsection{Data}

-\looseness=-1 We retrospectively collected LR T2w stacks from 146 subjects retrieved from two existing databases at two different institutions, SITE1 and SITE2.
+\looseness=-1 We retrospectively collected LR T2w stacks from 146 subjects retrieved from two existing databases at two different institutions, CHUV and BCNatal.
 The data were acquired on different Siemens scanners and a common MR scheme (Half fourier Single-shot Turbo spin-Echo; HASTE), at 1.5T and 3T, with both normal and pathological cases.
-The full list of parameters is detailed in Table~\ref{tab:scanners} in the Supplementary material.
+The full list of parameters is detailed in Table~\ref{tab:scanners} in the Appendix.
 The corresponding local ethics committees independently approved the studies under which data were collected, and all participants gave written informed consent.
-SITE1 provided 61 subjects, with an average of 7.9$\pm$3.0 LR stacks per subject.
-The SITE2 provided 85 subjects, $5.8\pm3.4$ stacks per subject.
+CHUV provided 61 subjects, with an average of 7.9$\pm$3.0 LR stacks per subject.
+The BCNatal provided 85 subjects, $5.8\pm3.4$ stacks per subject.
 The aggregate sample size is $N$=1010 LR series.